 Why is SaaS security testing important?

 The purpose of security testing is to identify and mitigate risks.
 Security vulnerabilities can be exploited by attackers, leading to data breaches, loss of revenue, or other impacts that could damage your organization.
+You can avoid such harmful phenomena through continuous security monitoring practices.

 Organizations are increasingly adopting cloud computing services such as Software As A Service (SaaS) to reduce costs, improve efficiency and agility, and gain a competitive advantage.
 However, while the benefits of using cloud services are clear, there is also increased exposure to cybersecurity threats.
 Cloud service providers manage large pools of data from many customers, making them targets for cybercriminals.